rannier/AccessCrusaders/SUBMISSION_README.md

   Each Participating Team will have a unique name.
 Each Team will create a unique name for their project.
 Replace above "Project Name" with Participating Team Project Name which is different from the Team Name.
 --->

-## A solution for ADHD customers to quickly view and understand their account transaction data, in order to make quick financial decisions
 <!--- Template Instructions
   Provide your team specific details: